Concept-Collective/ccDiscordWrapper/README.md

 ![CC-discordStatus](https://user-images.githubusercontent.com/36492979/210691299-b79cb8c2-c218-4e23-af58-ea935f23741a.gif)

-# CC-discordStatus 🤖
+# ccDiscordWrapper 🤖

-CC-discordStatus is a modern, open-source FiveM / RedM wrapper for interacting in-game events with Discord.
+ccDiscordWrapper is a modern, open-source wrapper for use in FiveM & RedM for interacting in-game events with Discord.

 <details>
   <summary><strong>Screenshots</strong></summary>